TobikoData/sqlmesh/docs/concepts/tests.md

   outputs:
     query:
       rows:
-      - item_id: null
-        num_orders: 3
+      - num_orders: 3
 ```

 Leaving out the input column `item_id` means that it will be implicitly added and populated with `NULL` values.
-Thus, we expect the corresponding output column to also contain `NULL` values, which is indeed reflected in the above test.
+Thus, we expect the corresponding output column to also contain `NULL` values.
+This is reflected in the above test since the `item_id` column is also omitted from the `query` output, meaning that the output value is also `NULL` for this column.

 ### Testing CTEs